camunda/camunda-docs/docs/product-manuals/concepts/process-instance-creation.md

 title: "Process instance creation"
 ---

-Depending on the process definition, an instance of it can be created in the following ways:
+Depending on the process definition, an instance of it can be created in several ways.

+At Camunda, this includes the following:

 - `CreateProcessInstance` commands
 - Timer event handler